ObsMod/pylawr/docs/source/user/remapping.rst

 For this, we implement an additional submodule allowing a wide range of different kernels, which transforms a given distance matrix into a covariance matrix with a set of pre-defined non-linear functions (see also :ref:`Kriging kernels`).
-An interpolated point is then an weighted average of the source points with the weights depending on given covariance matrix.
+An interpolated point is then a weighted average of the source points with the weights depending on given covariance matrix.

 In normal kriging, one would use all available points, but for radar meteorology